jakezeal/awesome-blockchain-development/README.md

 * [XChange](https://github.com/timmolter/XChange) Library that provides a simple and consistent API for interacting with 50+ Bitcoin currency exchanges.

 ### .Net Libraries
-* [NBitcoin](https://github.com/MetacoSA/NBitcoin)Comprehensive Bitcoin library for the .NET framework.
+* [NBitcoin](https://github.com/MetacoSA/NBitcoin) Comprehensive Bitcoin library for the .NET framework.
 * [BitcoinLib](https://github.com/GeorgeKimionis/BitcoinLib) The most complete, up-to-date, battle-tested .net Library and RPC Wrapper for Bitcoin and Altcoins in C#.
 * [QBitNinja](https://github.com/MetacoSA/QBitNinja) An Open Source and powerful blockchain API